iwillspeak/feersum/docs/special-forms.md

 expression rather than evaluating the expression directly.
 For literals there is no difference.
 For lists this skips application and allows creation of lists directly.

+### Implementation status

+Quoring is only impelmented in the interpreter so far.

 ## Conditionals